Expression of EPB41L1 in human KIRC

 EPB41L1 expression in subtype of human KIRC

-To further prove the specificity of EPB41L1 in KIRC, we integrated various clinic factors of KIRC samples in the TCGA database, for example, gender, age, KIRC subtype, nodal metastasis status, cancer stages, and tumor grade, to compare the transcription levels of EPB41L1 in each group.
+To further prove the specificity of EPB41L1 in KIRC, we integrated various clinic factors of KIRC samples in the TCGA database, for example, cancer stages, tumor grade, KIRC subtype, nodal metastasis status, patients’ gender, and age, and to compare the transcription levels of EPB41L1 in each group.
 The results showed that KIRC patients, compared with normal subjects, still maintained a low transcription level of EPB41L1 (Figure 2a-f).
 Hence, EPB41L1 had the potential to be kidney biopsy-based markers for screening KIRC high-risk patients.

 Down-expression of EPB41L1 Predicts Poor Prognosis of KIRC